kjaisingh/Reddit-Stock-Bot/README.md

 # Reddit Stock Bot

+### A know-it-all investing guru.
-A Reddit-based bot that when invoked, provides information including daily highs/lows of a stock, information about the stock's company and recent recommendations on whether to buy or sell the stock. \
+/u/StockInfoBot is bot that when invoked, provides information including daily highs/lows of a stock, information about the stock's company and recent recommendations on whether to buy or sell the stock. \
 The bot operates on the /r/Investing and /r/Stocks subreddits, and is compatible with all stocks on the S&P-500, NASDAQ and NYSE indexes. \
-The bot can be found on Reddit as /u/StockInfoBot.

-### Invokation
+**Invokation**:

 A sample invokation of the bot in the comments section of a post in one of the above subreddits is as follows:\
 *How is the stock of $$AAPL doing?*